 Unfortunately, you can’t try this experience, but you can have a glimpse in the following short gif.
 You can also read the customer success story featured on our website by clicking on the gif displayed below.

 Voilà.
-It was 6 real examples of Marketing Games!
+It was 6 successful examples of Marketing Games!

 But remember, you have to think about how you’ll incentivize participation.
 You can incentivize participation with a leaderboard, great prizes, instant gratification, etc.

 Learn more about creating your own Marketing Game!
-Book a meeting to get started on this journey!
+Create a free account to try a template and get started on this journey!